tejaspant/SDC_Udacity_Term1/Project4_Advanced_Lane_Finding/README.md

 * Get the radius of curvature of the lane marking at a point closest to the camera
 * Calculate car offset from the center of the lane

+The Jupyter Notebook can found in the zipped file P4_Advanced_Lane_Finding.zip

 [//]: # (Image References)

 [image1]: ./write_up_images/chess_board_distort_undistort.png "Camera Matrix Chessboard"